-High Mowing is designed for the academic success of all students.
-The curriculum and Waldorf approach are designed to meet the needs of students with a variety of learning styles.
+Our curriculum and approach naturally support students with diverse learning styles.
 Small classes and close working relationships between teachers and students assure that all students get the attention they need.
-In addition, all students meet weekly with their Faculty Advisors so that any concerns or difficulties can be addressed in a timely way.
+In addition, all students meet weekly with their faculty advisors so that any concerns or difficulties can be addressed in a timely way.